cassidyjames/cassidyjames.github.io/wishlist.md

 **18mm two-piece quick-release is required for my watch**

 I have a coral silicone set and a white cordura set, but I enjoy swapping out the watch bands on my Fossil Sport.
 It's the red model, so white, black, and red colors go well with it.
-[ClockWorkSynergy](https://www.clockworksynergy.com/){: onclick="Plausible('Wishlist: ClockWorkSynergy');"} is pretty affordable, but Fossil and others also sell watch bands/straps.
+[ClockWorkSynergy](https://www.clockworksynergy.com/){: onclick="plausible('Wishlist: ClockWorkSynergy');"} is pretty affordable, but Fossil and others also sell watch bands/straps.

 ### Fun gauges/plugs **$5–20**

 **0g/8mm size**

 I like almost anything!
 Bright colors, unique designs, and interesting patterns are always good.
-I like [Arctic Buffalo](https://arcticbuffalo.com/collections/0g-8mm-filter){: onclick="Plausible('Wishlist: Arctic Buffalo');"} since they're pretty affordable.
+I like [Arctic Buffalo](https://arcticbuffalo.com/collections/0g-8mm-filter){: onclick="plausible('Wishlist: Arctic Buffalo');"} since they're pretty affordable.
 Hot Topic also usually has a fun assortment.

 ### Hubless Wi-Fi smart lighting **$10–\$\$\$**